chriotte/Fitbit_JSON_export_converter/README.md

 ### Further work

 1. Adding more JSON files to the script
-This tutorial only covered a few of the measurements exported, and it just a matter of code-lines to integrate more readings into the cleaning script.
+This current code only covers a few of the measurements exported, and it just a matter of code-lines to integrate more readings into the cleaning script.

 2. Improve the loading speed
 Currently it takes quite a bit of time to load all the JSON files, and since we have the timestamp in each file, the load process can be moved away from a slow loop into a quicker parallel function.